 Our research shows that patients with breathlessness feel poorly understood, stigmatised, and less able to participate in life.
 Hull is an area with high rates of respiratory disease and yet breathlessness management is not routinely offered.

 This multi-media mobile exhibition has been co-created by local people living with breathlessness, photographic and sound artists and health researchers.
 The exhibition has striking images and engaging sound recordings to help people understand what it is like to have breathlessness.

-It will go on display at GP surgeries and community centres across Hull and the East Riding.
+The exhibition will go on display across Hull and the East Riding.
 We hope visitors will find the exhibition thought provoking and develop a greater understanding of the difficulties it causes.

 Additionally, we are giving out information on how to live better with breathlessness so that people know there is something that can be done.

-These are three images from the exhibition to express both how difficult it is to live with breathlessness and also that it is possible to keep on going.
+Please do view images and listen to sounds from the exhibition, which express both how difficult it is to live with breathlessness and also that it is possible to keep on going.

 The making of the exhibition

 We want others to know what it is like to have breathlessness.
 We have worked together with people living with breathlessness and local artists to co-create this exhibition.

 The participants are: Else Johnson, Shaun Winter, Peter Hardman, Sue Clyne, Janice Tonge, Sue Dobson, Linda and Eric Broughton, June Pitt and Brian Lamb.

 A huge thank you to the participants of this project, without whom this exhibition would not have been possible.